 ADB-Viet Nam Partnership Strategy

-ADB's country partnership strategy (CPS), 2012-2015 for Viet Nam will support investments and policy reforms that promote more inclusive and environmentally sustainable economic growth.
+ADB's country partnership strategy (CPS), 2016-2020 for Viet Nam will support investments and policy reforms that promote more inclusive and environmentally sustainable economic growth.

 The Public Communications Policy (PCP) recognizes that transparency and accountability are essential to development effectiveness.
 It establishes the disclosure requirements for documents and information ADB produces or requires to be produced.